-Layering applies to your feet also.
-Moisture wicking sock liners underneath hiking socks help keep your feet dry and blister free.
+Layering also applies to your feet.
+Moisture-wicking sock liners underneath hiking socks help keep your feet dry and blister free.
 Compression socks are also great for keeping your feet from swelling and fatiguing.
-A good hat keeps the sun and bugs off of your face, ears and neck, while being cool, light and moisture wicking.
+A good hat keeps the sun and bugs off of your face, ears, and neck, while being cool, light and moisture wicking.
 Needless to say, in winter you’ll want something with good insulation that keeps you warm even if wet.

-Backpacks.
 Most outdoor enthusiasts will have a good backpack as one of the first and most essential pieces of kit they buy.
 One backpack is usually not enough.
-Some days you’ll be heading out for a couple of hours and want to go minimalist and light weight.
-Other packs will be for large load, multi-day, hardcore excursions.
-I’ll break things down from lightest, to heaviest duty.
+Some days you’ll be heading out for a couple of hours and want to go minimalist and lightweight.
+Other packs will be for a large load, multi-day, hardcore excursions.
+I’ll break things down from lightest to heaviest duty.